OpenArabicPE/convert_tei-to-bibliographic-data/README.md

 [^1]:[Wikipedia](https://en.wikipedia.org/wiki/BibTeX) has a better description than the official website.
 [^2]: Preferably validating against the [OpenArabicPE schema](https://github.com/OpenArabicPE/OpenArabicPE_ODD).
 All conversion functions work with any `<tei:div>` as input but concrete implementation of conversions is dependent on `@type` attribute values.

+# Zotero JSON

+The proprietary JSON to directly communicate with the Zotero database / servers through an API has a number of advantages:

+- direct writing access to all fields
+- full text can be written to notes to provide a simple full-text search